 What Is a Petition for Reconsideration?

-A Petition for Reconsideration is a legal request made to the worker’s compensation appeals board to have a decision made by a workers’ comp judge reviewed and reconsidered following a trial.
-You may file a Petition for Reconsideration if you believe the judge ruled incorrectly or unfairly due to an error.
-The petition should be filed as soon as you receive the judge’s decision to avoid missing the deadline.
-Keep in mind that your employer or the insurance company can also file a petition if the judge rules in your favor.
+A Petition for Reconsideration is a legal request made to the workers’ compensation appeals board to have a decision made by a judge reviewed and reconsidered following a trial.
+You may file this Petition if you believe the judge ruled incorrectly or unfairly due to an error.
+File the Petition as soon as you receive the decision to avoid missing the deadline.
+Know that your employer or the insurance company can also file if the judge rules in your favor.

 Can a Mental Health Condition Be Covered Under Workers’ Comp in California?